 Do not let these low-life get to you.
-You need to regain control so that you feel safe once more in your own home.
-There are three main coping strategies you can use and these are detailed below.
+You need to regain control so that you feel safe again in your own home.
+Below are three good coping strategies you can use to rid yourself of this menace.

 Three Coping Strategies for Unsolicited Calls

 1. Screen all incoming calls with a call-blocker.

 2. Answer the phone, but treat the call like a game.